 Immune Investment and Tradeoffs in Butterflies

 Animals are under constant threat from parasites, and in response, they have evolved elaborate immune defenses.
 While having robust immunity seems adaptive, there is often striking variation between individuals in their immune capacity.
 One reason is that immunity is costly and carries a risk of self-damage.
-I am interested in how individuals balance these tradeoffs when investing in parasite defenses and how this generates variation and impacts infection outcomes.
+I am interested in how individuals balance these tradeoffs when investing in parasite defenses and how this generates variation and impacts infection outcomes and life history tradeoffs.

 BACK to RESEARCH